-Registration of a global variable v is achieved by calling caml\register\global\root(&v) just before or just after a valid value is stored in v for the first time.
+Registration of a global variable v is achieved by calling caml\register\global\root(&v) just before or just after a valid value is stored in v for the first time; likewise, registration of an arbitrary location p is achieved by calling caml\register\global\root(p).

 You must not call any of the OCaml runtime functions or macros between registering and storing the value.
+Neither must you store anything in the variable v (likewise, the location p) that is not a valid value.